 When telling his own story, Chef Vang stresses that Hmong people have survived by learning to cultivate and adapt their culinary traditions to whatever ground they’ve landed on.
 “No matter where we go, our cultural DNA is woven into our food,” Chef Vang says.

-As nomadic people, the Hmong community adopted ingredients and cooking techniques from Vietnam, China and Thailand, and their migration to Minnesota has enriched the state’s culinary palette in practically infinite ways.
+As nomadic people, the Hmong community adopted ingredients and cooking techniques from Vietnam, China and Thailand, and their migration to Minnesota has enriched the state’s culinary palette in infinite ways.
 And since arriving as refugees in 1975, Hmong people have been integral to establishing the Twin Cities as a boast-worthy destination for incredible Southeast Asian restaurants.

 In Minnesota, where seasons are marked by hot, muggy summers and parka-worthy winters, Hmong food offers both refreshment and respite.
 Most dishes are either cooked over an open fire or stewed and braised in a pot.
 The communal aspect of open-fire cooking in the summer is a means of sharing stories, and in the winter, stews and rice porridge are a source of hearty sustenance through the cold.